www.thementawai.com

 In this way, the sarepak abak stands as the core of Mentawai tattooing: a pair of simple lines that hold within them the balance of worlds.

 Among the Mentawai, ideals of beauty have long been tied to balance, identity, and belonging.
-One of the most striking expressions of this was pasipiat sot — the sharpening of the upper, and sometimes lower, front teeth into elegant, pointed forms.
-For women in particular, sharpened teeth were considered a mark of refinement.
-A smile edged like a shark’s tooth distinguished a Mentawai woman from outsiders and affirmed her place within the cultural world of her ancestors.
+One of the most striking expressions of this is pasipiat sot — the sharpening of the upper, and sometimes lower, front teeth into elegant, pointed forms.
+For women in particular, sharpened teeth are considered a mark of refinement.
+A smile edged like a shark’s tooth distinguishes a Mentawai woman from outsiders and affirms her place within the cultural world of her ancestors.

 Mentawai shaman with sharpened teeth